corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 [^btreemap]:  "Hold on, what's wrong with BTreeMap?" you might ask.
     <details><summary>
     This is just a mild observation rather than a strong criticism.
-    If you're truly interested, expand the details here.</summary>
+    If you're truly interested, expand the details by clicking here.</summary>

-    As you know, Rust has two map implementations in the standard library:
+    Okay, as you know, Rust has two map implementations in the standard library:
     `BTreeMap`, which guarantees insertion ordering, while `HashMap` is unordered, but more commonly used.
     For a long time, a ["performance trick"](https://users.rust-lang.org/t/hashmap-vs-btreemap/13804/2) was to use `BTreeMap` if you needed a faster hash map implementation.